Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/external-metadata-ingestion.md

     - *Optional*: Enable additional features such as **cost optimization**.
 9. Apply filters to restrict which metadata is ingested:
     - You can filter by **database**, **schema**, **table**, or **view**.
-    - Strongly recommend you filter by certain schemas.
+    - It is strongly recommend to filter by certain schemas.
 See [Important considerations](/docs/explore/external-metadata-ingestion#important-considerations) for more information.
     - These fields accept CSV-formatted regular expressions:
         - Example: `DIM` matches `DIM_ORDERS` and `DIMENSION_TABLE` (basic "contains" match).
         - The wildcards: `DIM*` matches `DIM_ORDERS`, `DIM_PRODUCTS`, are supported.